ngocbd/node-binance-api-ext/README.md

 --FEATURES

-\*All functions has extended documentation
+\*All functions has extended documentationExt

 \*All functions has callback and promise support